Sterling Airways Flight 296

-On 14 March 1972, Sterling Airways Flight 296 crashed into a mountain ridge on approach to Dubai near Kalba, United Arab Emirates.
+On 14 March 1972, Sterling Airways Flight 296 crashed into a mountain ridge on approach to Dubai in Al Hail, Fujairah, United Arab Emirates.
 Flight 296 was a charter flight from Colombo to Copenhagen with stops in Bombay, Dubai, and Ankara.
 All 112 passengers and crew on board died in the crash which was attributed to pilot error.
 The flight was operated by a Sud Aviation Caravelle, registration OY-STL.
-To date, it is the deadliest air disaster to involve a Caravelle and the deadliest air disaster in the history of the United Arab Emirates along with Gulf Air Flight 771.
+To date, it is the deadliest air disaster to involve a Caravelle and the deadliest air disaster in the history of the United Arab Emirates along with Gulf Air Flight 771 which also killed 112.

 Aircraft

-The aircraft involved was Sud Aviation SE-210 Caravelle 10B3 (serial number 267) that was built in May 1970 and had its maiden flight on 10 May the same year.
-The aircraft was delivered to Sterling Airways on May 19 and subsequently received its airworthiness certificate and registration OY-STL on 22 May.
-OY-STL was in a long-haul flight configuration being equipped with central fuel tanks.
-The aircraft was powered by two Pratt & Whitney JT8D-9 engines.
+The aircraft involved was Sud Aviation SE-210 Caravelle 10B3, powered by two Pratt & Whitney JT8D-9 engines, operated by Sterling Airways, with registration OY-STL.
+It had its first flight on 10 May 1970.
+The aircraft was in a long-haul flight configuration being equipped with central fuel tanks.
 The passenger capacity of the cabin was 109 seats, though the maximum number of people on board was 116.
 The aircraft had 6,674 hours and 50 minutes flight time and 2,373 landings at the time of the accident.
 The last Y-l check (every 12–15 months) was performed by Finnair (under a contract) on 5 June 1971.
 The aircraft's last overhaul was performed on 8 February 1972, when the aircraft had 6,270 hours 39 minutes of flying time.
 The last A and B technical inspections were performed one day before the accident flight on 13 March 1972, before departure from Copenhagen.
 The last B-check was performed in Bombay the same day.